-12.1.
+- 12.1.
 Monitoring.
 The Commission shall continually monitor the performance and legal compliance of the School.
 The Commission shall have the authority to conduct or require oversight activities that enable the Commission to fulfill its responsibilities under Ch.
 302D, HRS, including conducting appropriate inquiries and investigations, so long as those activities are consistent with the intent of Ch.
-302D, HRS and adhere to the terms of this Contract.
-The Commission may take the necessary steps to evaluate the educational, legal, fiscal and organizational condition of the School and to ensure that the School is in compliance with this Contract.
+302D, HRS, and adhere to the terms of this Contract.
+To carry out its monitoring duties, the Commission may utilize a compliance management system and may require the School to designate a contact person for the compliance management system. - 12.2.
+Monitoring Related to Federal Programs.
+To meet its oversight and reporting obligations, the DOE, as the State Education Agency or Local Education Agency, may monitor the School for compliance with programmatic or fiscal requirements, including requiring reports or

-- 12.2.
-DOE Monitoring.
-To meet its oversight and reporting obligations, the DOE, as the State Education Agency or Local Education Agency, may monitor the School for compliance with programmatic or fiscal requirements, including requiring reports or other documentation, under any federal or State law.
-The School shall comply with all such monitoring by the DOE. - 12.3.
+- other documentation, under any applicable law related to federal programs, including but not limited to special education.
+The School shall comply with all such monitoring. - 12.3.
 Access to Records.
-The School shall make all School records open to inspection by the Commission, the DOE, the Office of the Auditor, law enforcement officials, contracted evaluators or any other federal or State regulatory agency within five business days after request is made, or sooner if required by law. - 12.4.
+Consistent with the school's obligations under the Family Education Rights and Privacy Act, 20 U.S.C. § 1232g, the School shall make all School records open to inspection by the Commission, the DOE, the Office of the Auditor, law enforcement officials, contracted evaluators or any other federal or State regulatory agency within five business days after request is made, or sooner if required by law. - 12.4.
 Site Visits.
-The Commission may visit the School informally without notice at any time and may, at its discretion, conduct announced formal school visits.
-Such site visits may include any activities reasonably related to fulfillment of its oversight responsibilities including, but not limited to, inspection of the facilities, audit of financial books and records, inspection of records maintained by the School, interviews and observations of the principal, staff, school families and community members, and observation of classroom instruction. - 12.5.
+The Commission may visit the School informally at any time and may, at its discretion, conduct announced formal school visits.
+When appropriate, the Commission shall make reasonable efforts to provide notice of visits.
+Such site visits may include any activities reasonably related to fulfillment of the Commission's oversight responsibilities including, but not limited to, inspection of the facilities; audit of financial books and records; inspection of records maintained by the School; interviews and observations of the principal, staff, school families, and community members; and observation of classroom instruction. - 12.5.
 Intervention.
-If the Commission finds deficiencies in the School's performance or legal compliance, the Commission and the School shall follow the Intervention Protocol attached as Exhibit D. Intervention may be initiated when the Commission finds that the School has failed to: - (a) Comply with applicable laws, rules, policies or procedures; - (b) Comply with the terms and conditions of this Contract; or - (c) Meet performance expectations as set forth in the Performance Frameworks.
+If the Commission finds deficiencies in the School's performance or legal compliance, the Commission and the School shall follow the Intervention Protocol attached as Exhibit D. Intervention may be initiated when the Commission finds that the School has failed to: - (a) Comply with applicable laws, rules, policies, or procedures; - (b) Comply with the terms and conditions of this Contract; or - (c) Meet performance expectations as set forth in the Performance Frameworks.

-Failure to invoke the Intervention Protocol shall not be (i) construed as a waiver or relinquishment of any requirement under applicable laws, rules, policies, procedures, contractual terms and conditions or performance expectations; or (ii) deemed a necessary precedent to non-renewal or revocation.
+Failure to invoke the Intervention Protocol shall not be (i) construed as a waiver or relinquishment of any requirement under applicable laws, rules, policies, procedures, contractual terms and conditions, or performance expectations; or (ii) deemed a necessary precedent to non-renewal or revocation.

-13. Renewal, Revocation & Closure
+13. Closure and Dissolution